Precision and rare ElectroWeak processes: High-mass Neutral Current Drell--Yan in Final States

 Limits are extracted by fitting the shape of the $m_T$ spectrum, yielding \( \frac{\Lambda}{\sqrt{C_{\phi l}^{(3)}}} > 7~\text{TeV} \) at 95\% confidence level (CL).
 This extends the sensitivity compared to previous ATLAS and CMS results, thanks to the improved modeling and the inclusion of high-$m_T$ events in the forward region.
 The analysis also provides constraints on left-handed CI and interference effects with the SM amplitude.

-\section{High-mass Neutral Current Drell--Yan in \boldmath{$\tau^+\tau^-$}Final States}
+\section{High-mass Neutral Current Drell--Yan in \boldmath{$\tau^+\tau^-$} Final States}

 ATLAS has performed a measurement of high-mass neutral-current Drell--Yan (NC DY) production in the \(\tau^+\tau^-\) final state, using the full Run~2 dataset of 139~fb$^{-1}$ at $\sqrt{s}=13$~TeV~\cite{ATLAS:TauTau_highmass}.
-The analysis targets the mass range \(m_{\tau\tau} > 120\)~GeV and provides sensitivity to new physics such as \(Z'\) bosons or contact interactions (CI).
+The analysis targets the mass range \(m_{\tau\tau} > 100\)~GeV and provides sensitivity to new physics models containing leptoquarks or \(Z'\) bosons that couple preferentially to third-generation fermions.